 Phil Downes Master Brewer

 Having worked all his life as brewer, what Phil doesn’t know about beautifully engineering malt, yeast and hops into great beer isn’t worth a can of lager.
 He gives a fantastic brewery tour too.

 While her brother keeps an eye on the Brewery at home, Emma handles diplomatic relations abroad, waving the flag for Wiltshire’s finest across the globe.

-Closet rock star Jake looks after our wholesale and retail customers.
+Closet rock star Jake looks after our wholesale customers.
 He earned his stripes in the wine trade, but we’re lucky enough to have him in our band.

 Lindsey is our chief beer pusher by day and a seasoned beer puller by night.
 If you don’t currently stock our ales, don’t worry.
 She’s coming for you…

 Nicky has spent years working in the off-trade with the country’s biggest wholesalers and supermarkets.
 She’s on a mission to see Box in every trolley.